 Here is a spent flower head that I am going to nip just below it.
 Once the branches get too tall for me to reach I don't worry about it anymore.
 I mainly do this to help it grow and bloom again, but there is little growing season left once these bloom in Virginia.
 It does tidy up the tree though but I don't worry about this tree too much.
 Our first freeze can come in mid-October so I don't want to do any of this near the freeze season.
 New growth can freeze.
 However all the growing conditions up here in Virginia significantly slow down in September, that I'm not sure that is as huge a problem as in Texas where it can be quite warm through the autumn until the first frost hits.
 Just remember that frosts and pruning do not go hand in hand.

 One pruned branch...as opposed to the massacres by chain saw that is the wrong thing to do.
 Never do that.
 Never whack off the entire top of any tree because that always ruins it.
 It only multiplies what the person was trying to eliminate.
 When trees are whacked off in this way, every single one of those branches will get several new branches at each of those cut spots, forever altering the appearance of the crepe myrtle.
 Trees grow from the top.
 When pruning it's important to prune from the bottom.
 In this case, I was merely snipping off a flower head, also called dead heading.

 Well, there wasn't much to do with that tree so I went outback.
 This is a different variety with lighter limbs that get weighed down when the seed pods get heavy.
-This really bugs my husband and gets in his way when mowing, and I do want this tree to be more upright.
 I don't feel right about it drooping all the time, so once the blossoms are spent, I do nip off the spent blossom.

 Nipping off this spent blossom just above new growth.